LaurieHarding-Russell/MarketSim/README.md

 ## Bots
 To start the example bot run `bazel run //TradingBot:exampleBot`.
-Go to the readme in TradingBot to get more details
+Go to the readme in TradingBot to get more detail

+# OTHER
+Add pip dependency:
+Add it to requirements.in
+run `bazelisk run requirements.update`